Strength athletics in the United States: Other competitions

+America's Strongest Woman

+America's Strongest Woman was initiated in 2021 and features both American and foreign athletes residing and training in the United States.
+Over 20 athletes have participated in the competition over the past five years.

+Regional Competitions

 North America's Strongest Man

 North America's Strongest Man is an annual strongman competition consisting of athletes from both United States and Canada.
-The event was established in 1992.
+The event was established in 1992 with Gary Mitchell of the United States winning the inaugural competition.